eriksank/blog/gettier-math-problem.md

 S = { (claim₁, justif₁), (claim₂, justif₂), ..., (claimₘ, justifₘ) }
 ```

-Smith believes that:
+Then, Smith believes that:

 ```
 justifₖ ⇒ claimₖ
 ```

 This may actually not always be true.
+Smith may be misguided.

 ## 5. Gettier's example 1 and 2 in the true knowledge database